New Zealand–Samoa relations: New Zealand occupation of Samoa

 Initial contact between the people of New Zealand and Samoa began in the 1800s with the arrival of missionaries from the London Missionary Society who travelled to New Zealand and then to Samoa proselytising.
 In December 1899, Western Samoa (comprising the islands of Upolu and Savai'i) became a German protectorate and was known as German Samoa (Eastern Samoa was administered by the United States).
-In August 1914, during World War I, an expeditionary force from New Zealand took control of German Samoa unopposed.
-In 1919, the League of Nations granted New Zealand mandate to administer Western Samoa under a League of Nation mandate.
+In August 1914, during World War I, an expeditionary force from New Zealand took control of German Samoa unopposed.In 1919, the League of Nations granted New Zealand mandate to administer Western Samoa under a League of Nation mandate.
 Between 1918 and 1919, inhabitants of Western Samoa became infected by a pneumonic influenza which killed 8,500 residents (approx. 22% of the total population).
 This influenza led to increased desire for Samoans to obtain their independence.

-Independence
+Nationalism and independence

 The Mau movement began with a non-violent protest movement that was led by the chiefs of Savaii who were also known as Pule.
 The Mau a Pule is the original Mau for Samoan independence.
 This Mau was led by the Chief from Safotulafai, Faasaleleaga on the big island of Savaii, Lauaki Namulauulu Mamoe.
-The Mau a Pule resulted in German Governor Solf ordering the exile of the chiefs of Pule who all supported the Mau movement, to Saipan.
+The Mau a Pule resulted in German governor Solf ordering the exile of the chiefs of Pule who all supported the Mau movement to Saipan.
 The leaders of the Mau a Pule agreed to be taken to Saipan in order to avoid bloodshed.
-After Germany lost World War 1 the chiefs of Pule who were in Saipan were returned to Samoa.
+After Germany lost World War I, the chiefs of Pule who were in Saipan were returned to Samoa.
 On the way home, Lauaki Namulauulu Mamoe died en route and was buried in Tarawa.
 His bones were later returned to Savaii where they now rest in Fogapoa.

 By 1929, the Mau movement became well known in Western Samoa an increased their efforts for Samoan independence, led by Tupua Tamasese Lealofi III.
 On 28 December 1929, a peaceful demonstration assembled in the capital Apia.
 Soon afterwards, some of the demonstrators began to throw stones at the police nearby.
 At that moment, the police began to fire at the demonstrators killing 11 people, including Tupua Tamasese Lealofi.
 One police officer was also killed in the violence.
 The day was to be known as Black Saturday.

-In 1936, the Mau was recognized as a legitimate political organization.
+In 1936, the Mau was recognised as a legitimate political organisation.
 They soon held majorities in both a newly elected Fono of Faipule and the legislative assembly.
 Independence for Western Samoa was delayed due to the Great Depression and World War II.
-After the second world war, the newly created United Nations led efforts in New Zealand to grant Samoa independence as part of the decolonization process.
+After the Second World War, the newly created United Nations led efforts in New Zealand to grant Samoa independence as part of the decolonization process.
 On 1 January 1962, Samoa obtained its independence from New Zealand, the first Pacific island country to achieve independence.
 The Samoan independence celebration was attended by New Zealand Prime Minister Keith Holyoake.